gbisaga/devops/aws-devops-codepipeline.md

-CodePipeline is the definition of your CI and CD
+### CodePipeline is the definition of your CI and CD
 - Best practices and use cases: https://docs.aws.amazon.com/codepipeline/latest/userguide/best-practices.html - understand at high level
-  Read shows how to use all together: https://aws.amazon.com/blogs/devops/implementing-gitflow-using-aws-codepipeline-aws-codecommit-aws-codebuild-and-aws-codedeploy/
+  - Read shows how to use all together: https://aws.amazon.com/blogs/devops/implementing-gitflow-using-aws-codepipeline-aws-codecommit-aws-codebuild-and-aws-codedeploy/
 - Used to automate the whole flow from source to build to deployment
   - Visual workflow
   - Sources: GitHub, CodeCommit, S3
   - Build tools: CodeBuild, Jenkins, etc
   - Load testing: 3rd party tools
+  - Deploy
+    - Infrastructure - CloudFormation
-- Deploy: CodeDeploy, Beanstalk, CloudFormation, ECS, ...
+    - Code - CodeDeploy, ECS
+    - Service specific - S3, ECS, EB, Service Catalog, Alexa, many others
+    - CF is most flexible

 - Stages
   - Sequential actions hooked together
   - Can have approval steps
-  - Each stage can create artifacts, passed on via S3
+  - Each stage can create artifacts
+    - passed on in S3 default bucket
+  - Example
+    - Trigger starts
+    - Source (CodeCommit)
+    - Build (CodeBuild)
-  - Trigger starts > Source (CodeCommit) > Build (CodeBuild) > Deploy (CodeDeploy) - artifacts between Each
+    - Deploy (CodeDeploy)
+    - artifacts between Each

 Key principles of CI/CD
 - Automation - do the boring stuff, make sure it works in a "clean" environment
-- Everything as code (no manual adjustments) - including the pipeline itself
+- Everything as code (no manual adjustments)
+- including the pipeline itself (usually CF)
 - Test, test, test
 - Consistency
 - Integrate frequently - a lot safer, smaller sets of changes - finding the issue